 Step #5: Understand the Reasons to Segment an Existing, Unsegmented List

 Earlier, I showed you how to create new campaigns and segment your list.
-There are good reasons to segment your list.
+There are good reasons to use email segmentation.
 Before we discuss these reasons, here’s a success story:

 Totes had a challenge.
 They were getting visitors to subscribe to their list, but only a few of them were actually responding to the emails.
-They decided to segment the list and within 14 months, they increased their email marketing revenue by 7,000%.
+They decided to use email list segmentation and, within 14 months, they increased their email marketing revenue by 7,000%.

-Many subscribers who couldn’t buy their products responded positively to messages that were tailored to them.
+Many subscribers who wanted to buy their products responded positively to messages that were tailored to them.

 Without further ado, here are three core reasons why you should segment your unsegmented list: